 - See our library’s Google Scholar video tutorial.

 Concise Encyclopedia of Sociolinguistics (2001) – Includes numerous rather extensive entries on topics within ten sections, dealing with (1) foundations of society and language; (2) language and interaction; (3) language variation: style, situation, function; (4) language variation and change: dialects and social groups; (5) language contact; (6) language, power, and inequality; (7) language planning, policy, practice; (8) language and education; (9) methods in sociolinguistics; and (10) the profession.
 Also includes profiles of major sociolinguists.

-Concise Oxford Dictionary of Linguistics (2003) – Covers multiple aspects of the field, including sociolinguistics, language theory and history, language families, and major languages from all over the world (including major national/regional dialects), phonetics, formal semantics, and key figures and ideas in linguistics.
+Concise Oxford Dictionary of Linguistics (2nd Edition) – The revised and updated 2007 edition overs multiple aspects of the field, including sociolinguistics, language theory and history, language families, and major languages from all over the world (including major national/regional dialects), phonetics, formal semantics, and key figures and ideas in linguistics.

 Encyclopedia of Education (2nd Edition) – The 2003 version of the classic resource in education and related fields.